Prayer For A Prisoner Release

 We come to you in humble supplication asking that you would please help this person – someone we love very much – to be released from prison as soon as possible and find his or her way back onto the path of restoration and growth.
 We know that you can do anything and everything because your love is greater than any imprisonment or limitation.
 Please bless this person with inner peace, understanding, patience and compassion as they work through their challenges in life.
 In Jesus’ name, amen (or amen).

-READ: Prayer For Our Soldiers
+READ: Prayer For My Daughter In Law

 We want to offer our prayers to the prisoners who are currently incarcerated and hope for their speedy release.
 We know that God has a plan for each one of them and we are hopeful that He will work in their lives even while they are behind bars.
 Our thoughts and prayers go out to each and every person who is serving time for a crime they didn’t commit, and we ask that you keep them in your hearts as you continue to pray for their freedom.